Brian Johnson practices in the areas of corporate formation and governance, private equity finance, and real estate transactions.

 Prior to attending law school, Brian was an Assistant Vice President with J. P. Morgan Chase Bank in Ft.
 Worth, Texas, where he was a commercial lender specializing in the middle-market client base.

-Brian serves as outside legal counsel and as a Director for the Charlottesville Business Innovation Council, the leading technology-focused advocacy group in Central Virginia.
-He also serves on the board of the nonprofit Charlottesville Tom Sox, a summer league for collegiate players.
-He is an active adult leader with his son’s Boy Scout troop, and has coached in both Little League and in the Pop Warner organization.
+Brian served for ten years as outside legal counsel and as a Director for the Charlottesville Business Innovation Council, the leading technology-focused advocacy group in Central Virginia.
+He currently serves on the advisory board of the Salvation Army of Charlottesville and on the board of the nonprofit Charlottesville Tom Sox, a summer league for collegiate players.
+He is an active adult leader with his son’s Boy Scout troop and has coached in both Little League and in the Pop Warner organization.

 Lawyer case results depend upon a variety of factors unique to each case.
 Case results do not guarantee or predict a similar result in any future case undertaken by the lawyer.